Post-graduation work permit

 General supporting documents:

-• Completion letter issued by the Enrolment department.
+• Completion letter (email) issued by the Enrolment department.
 Verify if the graduation date and duration of your program on this letter are correct.
+Convert the email to a PDF before submitting.

-• Final transcript (unofficial one printed from your MyQuest account or the official one mailed to you from the Office of the Registrar)
+• Final transcript (unofficial copy printed from your MyQuest account or the official one mailed to you from the Office of the Registrar).

 • Copy of your passport including main page, any stamps, visas or markings, study permit and co-op work permit if you were issued one.